Acute kidney injury: Evaluation

-In medical imaging, the acute changes in the kidney are often examined with renal ultrasonography as the first-line modality, where CT scan and magnetic resonance imaging (MRI) are used for the follow-up examinations and when US fails to demonstrate abnormalities.
-In evaluation of the acute changes in the kidney, the echogenicity of the renal structures, the delineation of the kidney, the renal vascularity, kidney size and focal abnormalities are observed.
+In medical imaging, acute changes in the kidney are often examined with renal ultrasonography (US) as the first-line modality, where CT scan and magnetic resonance imaging (MRI) are used for follow-up examinations and when US fails to demonstrate abnormalities.
+In the evaluation of the acute changes in the kidney, the echogenicity of the renal structures, delineation of the kidney, renal vascularity, kidney size, and focal abnormalities are observed.
 CT is preferred in renal traumas, but US is used for follow-up, especially in the patients suspected for the formation of urinomas.
-A CT scan of the abdomen will also demonstrate bladder distension or hydronephrosis.
+A CT scan of the abdomen can also demonstrate bladder distension or hydronephrosis.